Akalanka47000/bashaway-questions-2023/easy/stone-age/QUESTION.md

 # Stone age

 In a time travel mishap, a modern programmer named Alex found himself back in the Stone Age.
 He discovered cave markings resembling a simple programming language, much like Pascal.
 Using primitive tools, Alex configured an environment, executed the markings, and witnessed patterns of smoke rise from a makeshift console possibly conveying important survival instructions to ancient inhabitants.
-Alex's unusual encounter showcased the power of coding, leaving a lasting impact on the Stone Age society.
+Alex's unusual encounter showcased the power of ancient knowledge, leaving a lasting impact on the Stone Age society.

 ## Constraints